softwaremill/sttp/docs/backends/wrappers/prometheus.md

 val backend = PrometheusBackend(AkkaHttpBackend())
 ```

 It gathers request execution times in `Histogram`.
-It uses by default `sttp_request_latency` name, defined in `PrometheusBackend.DefaultHistogramName`.
+It uses by default `http_client_request_duration_seconds` name, defined in `PrometheusBackend.DefaultHistogramName`.
 It is possible to define custom histograms name by passing function mapping request to histogram name:

 ```scala mdoc:compile-only
 import sttp.client4.akkahttp._